rril/xsibackup/README.md

 CHANGE LOG:

+	4.4.0 Now it is possible to use vmkfstools or rsync for local backups by using the --backup-prog switch.
+Over the network transfers will only be possible with rsync.
+By combining the --backup-prog switch with the --date-dir argument you can mirror or build backup catalogs to a local datastore or over the network.
+	A new argument --backup-room is also introduced that will allow to set the ammount of disk space that XSIBackup will use for its date subfolder backups.
+	BUGFIX: added the -f flag to HOSTNAME=$(hostname -f) to get the fully qualified domain name under ESXi 6.0 (thanks to Jayce for reporting the bug).

 	4.3.1 Fixed bug, local rsync differential backups now allow spaces in paths.

 	4.3.0 Support for TLS e-mail communications.
 Added Rsync option for local backups